Areas of Research

 Neuroprotection

-Researchers at The Miami Project are identifying the early and progressive injury processes that occur after spinal cord injury and result in irreversible damage.
-Develop and test novel treatments to minimize damage and promote recovery.
+Identifying the early and progressive injury processes that occur after spinal cord injury and result in irreversible damage.
+Testing new treatments to reduce damage and improve function.

 Neuroregeneration